What Is a Microbrew?

 Competitive proposals are well organized, present the idea or activity clearly and demonstrate a reasonable timeline for the 10-minute presentation.
 All submissions are reviewed by the ASMCUE Microbrew Review Committee according to the following criteria (see rubric):

-- Background, presentation timing and relevance to the 2021 ASMCUE Virtual theme.
+- Background, presentation timing and relevance to the 2022 ASMCUE theme.

 - Demonstrates inclusive, anti-racist and evidence-based teaching practices.